Top local movers for Myrtle Beach to Tampa moves

 How life is different in Myrtle Beach vs. Tampa

-- Tampa's public transportation has a score of 8 out of 10 versus Myrtle Beach's lower score of 2.
+- Tampa’s public transportation score of 8 out of 10 is higher than Myrtle Beach’s score of 2.

 - Tampa is more walkable than Myrtle Beach with a score of 51 out of 100 vs Myrtle Beach’s 43 out of 100.